pgajdos/apache-rex/README.md

 This package contains several runnable examples and utility to run them (or other examples in the structure the utility expects).
-Examples are not required to be minimal or usable in practice, but are allowed to be.
+Examples are not required to be minimal or usable in practice, but are allowed to be such.

 Prerequisites
 -------------